mabq/arch-base/README.md

 - Check default variables in `/group_vars/all.yml`:

+    > Do not change the default values in the `/group_vars/all.yml` file, overwrite them by including them on each `/host_vars/{hostname}.yml` file.

     Specially check `target_disk`, you may be using a nvme disk.
 Use `fdisk -l` to identify the target disk.

-    Do not change the default values in the `/group_vars/all.yml` file, overwrite them by including them on each `/host_vars/{hostname}.yml` file.

 ## Run the script